CityIndex Review 2022

 City Index is an industry-leading broker for forex, CFDs and spread betting.
-However, this page is here to comprehensively review their offering.
-An in-depth look at trading platforms, mobile apps, fees, demo accounts, and more will be given, before concluding with a final verdict.
+Here, we comprehensively review their offering.
+An in-depth look at trading platforms, mobile apps, fees, demo accounts, and more.

 A Brief History

 Before taking a look at City Index user reviews, it first helps to have a little context around their rise to popularity.
 The UK company was formed in 1983, making it an industry veteran with over thirty years experience.

 In November 2014, City Index was bought by Gain Capital Holdings.
 This move helped create an online trading business with over 235,000 funded accounts and $3.1 trillion in annual trading volume.

 The company has unsurprisingly expanded in recent years and now has office locations in London, Dubai, Sydney, Shanghai, Hong Kong and Singapore, to name just a few.
 So as you have probably gauged, they focus their operations in four main regions:

 Customers of those regions can choose to trade in the spot market, CFD market or they can spread bet.
 In fact, they offer an extensive product list, including:

 - 20+ market indices